 According to OSHA, respiratory protection should be implemented in cases where engineering controls are not feasible, while they are being implemented, or when engineering controls alone do not reduce hazard levels below Permissible Exposure Limits (PEL).1

 What is the difference between air-purifying and atmosphere-supplying respirators?

 OSHA has identified two major types of respirators: Air-purifying and atmosphere-supplying.

-Air-purifying respirators have filters or cartridges and remove contaminants from the air by filtering them prior to reaching the welding operator.
+Air-purifying respirators have filters or cartridges and remove particulates from the air by filtering them prior to reaching the welding operator.

 Atmosphere-supplying respirators provide clean air from an uncontaminated source.